HiddenHarmsHub/comparative-judgement-interface/docs/index.md

 ### Testing

-A number of different tests are provided in the repository.
-They are all run in the CI workflow.
+A number of different tests are provided in the repository, they can be found in the `tests` directory.
+All tests are all run in the CI workflow.
 If you also want to run the tests locally you can find information on the dependencies and how to run the test on the [running the tests](testing.md) page.

 ## Authors and acknowledgments